Procore vs CoConstruct vs Projul

 Estimating

 Procore offers preconstruction tools including bid management, takeoffs (via integrations), and estimating.
-These tools are built for commercial workflows with multiple bidders and complex scopes.
-For residential estimating, they’re more horsepower than you need.
+These tools are built for commercial workflows with multiple bidders, complex scopes, and formal bid packages.
+For a residential contractor pricing a kitchen remodel, it’s more complexity than you need.
+Procore’s estimating strength shows on commercial projects where you’re sending bid packages to 15 subcontractors and evaluating responses.

-Projul includes estimating with line items, assemblies, markup, and direct flow into budgets and job costing.
-Built for residential contractors who want accurate bids without spending hours in spreadsheets.
+Projul includes estimating with line items, assemblies, markup, and cost databases on every plan.
+Estimates flow directly into budgets and job costing.
+The workflow is fast and intuitive, designed for contractors who need accurate bids without spending hours in spreadsheets or waiting for a bid management process that’s overkill for residential work.

 Scheduling

 Procore has integrated scheduling with Gantt charts, task dependencies, and calendar views.
-It connects well with external scheduling tools like Microsoft Project and Primavera P6, which commercial contractors often use.
+It connects with external scheduling tools like Microsoft Project and Primavera P6, which are standard in commercial construction.
+For large commercial projects with hundreds of tasks and multiple critical paths, Procore’s scheduling integration is strong.

-Projul offers 7 scheduling views including Gantt, calendar, list, and resource views.
+Projul offers 7 scheduling views including Gantt, calendar, list, timeline, resource, map, and board views.
 Drag entire project timelines when things shift.
 Set dependencies across tasks and phases.
-Built for the way residential projects actually work.
+For residential contractors managing 5 to 20 active projects with multiple trades on each, Projul’s scheduling gives you the visibility you need without the complexity of a Primavera integration.

 Job Costing and Financial Management

 Procore has a full financial management suite covering budgets, commitments, change events, invoicing, and payment applications.
-It’s built for commercial workflows with multiple subcontractors, retention, and complex billing structures.
+It’s built for commercial workflows with multiple subcontractors, retention tracking, and complex billing structures.
+The financial reporting is deep but assumes a level of accounting sophistication that many residential contractors don’t have (or need).

 Projul automates budget creation from estimates and provides real-time job costing throughout the project.
-Track labor, materials, and subcontractor costs against your budget.
-Run WIP reports, handle change orders, and do progress billing without upgrading to a higher tier.
+Track labor, materials, and subcontractor costs against your budget in real time.
+Run WIP reports for revenue recognition across active projects.
+Handle change orders and progress billing on every plan.
+No upgrade required.

 Selections Management

-This is where CoConstruct genuinely excelled.
+CoConstruct built the best selections workflow for custom home builders.
 Clients could browse finishes, see real-time price impacts on their budget, and make selections directly through the portal.
-For custom home builders, this workflow saved hours of back-and-forth.
+For a builder running 10 custom homes where each homeowner picks from hundreds of tile, cabinet, fixture, and countertop options, this workflow saved entire days of back-and-forth per project.

 Procore doesn’t focus on residential selections.
-It’s built for commercial specs and submittals.
+It’s built for commercial specs, submittals, and RFIs.
+A homeowner picking bathroom tile is not Procore’s use case.

-Projul handles client communication and document sharing through its customer portal, though it doesn’t replicate CoConstruct’s dedicated selections workflow.
+Projul handles client communication and document sharing through its customer portal.
+While Projul doesn’t replicate CoConstruct’s dedicated selections workflow, it provides a clean interface for sharing options, collecting approvals, and keeping clients informed throughout the project.

 Where Procore Has the Edge

-But if you’re a residential contractor doing $1 to $10 million per year, you’re paying for features and complexity you’ll never use.
+But here’s the reality check: if you’re a residential contractor doing $1 to $10 million per year, you’re paying for features and complexity you’ll never use.
+The submittal management, BIM integration, and safety modules that justify Procore’s pricing sit idle on residential projects.
+You’re essentially paying for a commercial construction platform and using 30% of it.

 Where CoConstruct Had the Edge